gilesvangruisen/Swift-YouTube-Player/README.md

 …and then run `carthage update`

+Don't forget to:
+* add `YouTubePlayer.framework` to the `Link binary with libraries` build phase
+* add `YouTubePlayer.framework` as an input file to the `carthage copy-frameworks` run script phase

+See [Carthage](http://github.com/carthage/carthage) for more information about using Carthage as a dependency manager.

 ### Cocoapods

 Ensure you are opting into using frameworks with `use_frameworks!`.
 Then add the following to your Podfile: